-Treasury Management Strategy 2012/13
+Treasury Management Strategy 2013/14

-Background
+1. Background

-In accordance with the Council's Treasury Management Practices (TMPs) and The Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management in the Public Services: Code of Practice the Council is required to approve the Treasury Management Strategy and Annual Investment Strategy for 2012/13.
-The Treasury Management Strategy is reflected in the Personal Assurance Statement given by the Director of Resources concerning the 2012/13 budget calculations.

-Treasury Management is undertaken by a team of professionally qualified staff within the Resources Directorate.

-In addition the Council employs Treasury Management advisors, Sector, who provide information and advice on interest rate movements which is used to inform borrowing and investment decisions.
-The advisors are engaged on a fixed term basis after a tendering procedure.
+- 1.1.
+In accordance with the County Council's Treasury Management Practices (TMPs) and The Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management in the Public Services: Code of Practice the County Council is required to approve the Treasury Management Strategy and Annual Investment Strategy for 2013/14.
+The Treasury Management Strategy is reflected in the Personal Assurance Statement given by the Director of Resources concerning the 2013/14 budget calculations. - 1.2.
+Treasury management is undertaken by a small team of professionally qualified staff within the Resources Directorate.
+In addition the County Council employs Treasury Management advisors, Sector, who provide information and advice on interest rate movements which is used to inform borrowing and investment decisions.
+The advisors are engaged on a fixed term basis after a tendering procedure. - 1.3.
 Relevant information is also obtained from other financial commentators, the press and seminars arranged by other organisations, for example CIPFA and the Local Government Association.

-Information received from these different sources is compared in order to ensure all views are considered and there are no significant differences or omissions from information given by the Council's advisors.

-All Treasury Management employees take part in the Council's Staff Review and Development scheme where specific individual training needs are highlighted.
-Training in Treasury Management activities and networking opportunities provided by both professional and commercial organisations are taken up where appropriate.

-During 2011/12 to date the County Council has invested its surplus cash with the UK Debt Management Office and with other local authorities.
-In December 2011 £20million was borrowed from the Public Works Loans Board to support capital expenditure.
+Information received from these different sources is compared in order to ensure all views are considered and there are no significant differences or omissions from information given by the County Council's advisors. - 1.4.
+All Treasury Management employees take part in the County Council's Staff Review and Development scheme, where specific individual training needs are highlighted training in Treasury Management activities and networking opportunities provided by both professional and commercial organisations are taken up where appropriate. - 1.5.
+During 2012/13 to date the County Council has invested its surplus cash with the UK Debt Management Office and with other local authorities.

-Economic Commentary
+2. Economic Commentary

-During the year uncertainty within financial markets has continued to be present particularly in relation to the euro area sovereign debt crisis.
-The situation in Europe is likely to depress growth in the UK's biggest export market and together with the plan to reduce the annual fiscal deficit any growth in the economy is likely to be weak in the next two years and there is a risk of a return to recession.
+- 2.1.
+During the year, uncertainty within financial markets has continued to be present particularly in relation to the Eurozone sovereign debt crisis, particularly in relation to Greece and Spain.
+The situation in Europe is likely to depress growth in the UK's biggest export market and together with the plan to reduce the annual fiscal deficit has lead to little or no growth in 2012, with prospects for 2013 looking limited. - 2.2.
 The bank rate has remained at the historically low level of 0.5% throughout the year.
-Most forecasters suggest that the bank rate will stay at its current level for the time being and start to increase towards the middle of next financial year 2012/13.
-However there are risks to these forecasts.
-If economic recovery is slower than expected then any increase may be delayed.
-Equally concerns over increases in inflation may cause the rates to increase more quickly.

-In October 2010, as part of the Comprehensive Spending review announcement, the Chancellor announced that PWLB borrowing rates would be set at 1% above the gilt yield.
-In practice this resulted in an immediate increase of about 0.9% in borrowing rates in all maturity periods while rates applicable to early repayment of debt remained the same.
-The difference between these two sets of rates has resulted in the opportunities to reschedule debt being considerably restricted.
+Most forecasters suggest that the bank rate will stay at its current level during 2013/14 and start to increase during 2015.
+However there are risks to these forecasts if economic recovery is slower than expected then any increase may be delayed.
+Equally concerns over increases in inflation may cause the rates to increase more quickly. - 2.3.
+In November 2012, the PWLB launched the new "Certainty rate", which in exchange for summary information of the County Council's medium-term borrowing plans being submitted to HM Treasury, has given the County Council access to borrowing rates of 0.2% below those which would otherwise be available over all maturity periods.
+Rates applicable to early repayment of debt remain the same with the difference between these two sets of rates such that opportunities to reschedule debt are considerably limited.

-Treasury Management Strategy
+3. Treasury Management Strategy

-The Prudential Code for Capital Finance requires the Council to set a number of Prudential Indicators (see Appendix 10 to the Cabinet Report).
+3.1.
+The Prudential Code for Capital Finance requires the County Council to set a number of Prudential Indicators.
 The Treasury Management Strategy has been developed in accordance with these indicators.

-Borrowing Strategy
+4. Borrowing Strategy